 Language and culture

-Although the sophisticated elite, senior executives of large companies and young executives speak English, Brazilian Portuguese is Brazil’s sole lingua franca.
-Spanish is mostly understood (and will allow the foreigner to “get by” on the streets) but speaking Brazilian Portuguese, or having a suitably qualified translator, is a definite advantage.
-Foreigners are generally surprised by how little English and Spanish (or any other foreign language, for that matter) is spoken in Brazil, especially outside the large state capitals.
+The sophisticated elite, large-company executives, and young executives generally speak English, but speaking Brazilian Portuguese (or, alternatively, Spanish) is a definite advantage.
+Foreigners are often surprised by how little English (or any other foreign language, for that matter) is spoken in Brazil, especially outside the large state capitals.

 Brazilian humour draws substantially from the language.
 Slight nuances between words often carry different meanings, and a person’s social standing is quickly assessed based on their grammar and pronunciation.

-Brazilians are generally more informal than Anglo-Saxons and northern Europeans.
+Brazilians are more informal than Anglo-Saxons and northern Europeans.
 During meetings, Brazilian businesspeople will invariably chat about soccer results, their children’s schooling, or even politics.
 Outside the city of São Paulo, things move more slowly, so Brazilians may arrive late for meetings.

 Brazilians can become “close friends” very shortly after meeting someone.
 However, this is often a superficial relationship and several hurdles may still have to be faced before a deal is closed.
 Brazilians may take months or years to make a final decision – but they will hug you, if you are a male, and kiss you once, twice or even three times (depending on the region of the country) on the cheek, if you are a female, when merely saying “hello” or “goodbye”.